Class: Qgs3DMapSettings

 types is normally a sequence of individual types.
 Each type is either a type object or a string that is the name of a C++ type.
 Alternatively each type could itself be a sequence of types each describing a different overloaded signal. name is the optional C++ name of the signal.
 If it is not specified then the name of the class attribute that is bound to the signal is used. revision is the optional revision of the signal that is exported to QML.
 If it is not specified then 0 is used. arguments is the optional sequence of the names of the signal’s arguments.

-Returns the 3D scene’s 2D extent in project’s CRS
+Returns the 3D scene’s 2D extent in the 3D scene’s CRS

 Return type: